breebrowder/breebrowder/README.md

 # Hi there 👋
-My name is Bree Browder(she/her).
+My name is Bree Browder.
 I am currently studying full stack web development at Holberton School Tulsa.
-I have tons to learn over the next several years and I am so excited to be in tech.
+The next several years will prove to be a very developmental time for me as an engineer, and I am so excited to be in the tech space.
 Though full stack, I favor mostly front-end development during this season of my life and have plans to continue cultivating my knowledge of back-end API's, databases, etc in the future.

 I am a die hard ambivert.
 I am neither only an introvert or only an extrovert.
 Though, the people closest to me might suggest otherwise.
 I honor and value the relationships I have with the people I love.